interledger/rafiki/README.md

 ./jest.config.js # config
 ```

-Jest config at the route is intended to be a base config that should be extended by
+Jest config at the root is intended to be a base config that should be extended by
-each package to suite the package's testing requirements.
+each package to suit the package's testing requirements.

 #### Commit hooks